-We have preserved not only this information, but vastly more revelations about physiological dependence and how to create lasting change without being either a chronic relapser or the notorious dry drunk that you probably liked more when they he or she were drunk.
+We have preserved not only this information, but vastly more revelations about physiological dependence and how to create lasting change without being either a chronic relapser or the notorious dry drunk that you probably liked more when they were drunk.

 After many years of alcohol abuse, a person is going to have to implement specific changes to ensure a safe and successful, healthy path to recovery.
 Physical factors, as well as emotional and spiritual matters, all carry important roles in carving out an alcohol-free lifestyle.

-Many facilities increase people’s antidepressants, offer minimal counseling and provide poor diets.
-Our program for antidepressant withdrawal specializes in tapering people from antidepressants at a rate that they can endure.
+Many facilities increase people’s antidepressants, offer minimal counseling, and provide poor diets.
+Our program for antidepressant withdrawal specializes in tapering people from antidepressants at a rate that they can endure.15,16

 Our antipsychotic withdrawal program is the only one of its kind in the world.
 This is a complicated path that often includes genetic considerations.
-We aim at stabilizing the neurochemistry with natural substances.
+We aim at stabilizing the neurochemistry with natural substances.17

 Often, deep detoxification to remove accumulated environmental neurotoxins is instrumental in this process.
 The goal in these cases is to assist the individual in having the least amount of side-effect-producing medication while still enjoying the highest quality of life and functioning.
-Whether that is means a completely medication free stay during the duration of treatment is on a case by case basis.
+Whether that means a completely medication-free stay during the duration of treatment is on a case-by-case basis.